 For more information on what to do after a motorcycle accident, please get in touch with our personal injury claims team.

-If you have been involved in a motorcyclist accident with an uninsured or untraced driver, you can still make a claim for compensation.
+If you have been involved in a motorcyclist accident with an uninsured or untraced driver, you can still make motorcycle accident claims for compensation.
 The way in which the case is launched will be different because you will be claiming via the Motor Insurers Bureau.

 The MIB was established to make sure that victims of untraceable or uninsured drivers were still able to secure the payout they deserve.
-This is something you do not need to worry about, though, as we can handle this for you.
+This is something you do not need to worry about, though, as we can handle this for you as you seek motorcycle accident compensation.
 So if you’d like support, get in touch with our personal injury claims team today.